-Buttery vegan brioche with a fluffy and tender crumb that melts in your mouth.
-This brioche uses only 7 common pantry ingredients and is egg-free and dairy-free!
+This buttery vegan brioche bread has a fluffy and tender crumb that melts in your mouth.
+It's made with only 7 simple pantry ingredients and is egg-free and dairy-free!

 Table of contents